 Fleas can make your pet uncomfortable and miserable!
 Left untreated, they can even lead to infections and cause serious diseases.
-Our Agua Dulce vets explain early signs of fleas, and what to do if your pet does have fleas.
+Our Santa Clarita vets explain early signs of fleas, and what to do if your pet does have fleas.

 What are fleas?